skrylor/ComfyUI-CivitAI-Downloader/README.md

 ## Features

--  **Interactive Mode**: Browse and select versions and files through a friendly CLI
+-  **Interactive Mode**: Browse, search, and select versions/files through a friendly CLI
+-  **Search Functionality**: Search for models directly from the tool by typing keywords
 -  **Automatic Organization**: Places models in the correct ComfyUI folders based on model type
 -  **Smart Model Type Detection**: Automatically detects model types (Checkpoint, LORA, VAE, etc.)
 -  **Version Management**: Lists all versions of a model for you to choose from
 -  **Multiple File Support**: Handles models with multiple file options
--  **Resumable Downloads**: Can resume interrupted downloads where possible
+-  **Resumable Downloads**: Automatically resumes interrupted downloads
+-  **Hash Verification**: Verifies file integrity using SHA256 after download
+-  **Batch Downloading**: Download multiple models at once using a YAML config file
+-  **Multi-Selection**: Select multiple versions or files to download in one go
+-  **Gen-Only Detection**: Warns you about "Generation-Only" models that cannot be downloaded

 ## Installation